 The fully supported, guided tours remove the hassle so all you have to focus on is the riding.
-Allow our guides to lead the way and teach you tips and tricks that will improve your cycling ability.
+Allow our qualified guide to lead the way and teach you tips and tricks that will improve your cycling ability.
 Let our support vehicles carry your bags, resolve any mechanicals, and replenish your energy with feed stations and drinks.
-We’ll overnight at Hundith Hill Hotel, a Country House which guarantees rest, delicious food and splendid views of the Cumbria Fells.
+We’ll overnight at Manor House Hotel, a Country House which guarantees rest, delicious food and splendid views of the Cumbria Fells.

-For cyclists looking for fully supported independent cycling experiences, Cycle Britain offers a fully supported tour.
+For cyclists looking for fully supported cycling experiences, Cycle Britain offers this amazing fully supported tour.
 Our support vehicles carry your bags, assist any mechanicals, and support you fully and are never far away.
 We monitor your progress and ensure you arrive safely.

 We restrict group sizes to a maximum of twelve riders to ensure our guides and support vehicle can exceed your expectations.

 Tackle the Lake District’s six most legendary climbs and mountain passes.

 The brief respite of riding beside tranquil lakes (Windermere, Ullswater, Loweswater.)

 Accommodation and dinner at the Hundith Hill Hotel.